decawas/cursle/README.md

 # Cursle

-cursle is a terminal-based wordle clone made in Python and curses which you can play as many times as you like, challenge your friends by sending them a wordcode or sync with the wordle on New York Times
+cursle is a terminal-based wordle clone made in Python and ncurses which you can play as many times as you like, challenge your friends by sending them a wordcode or sync with the wordle on New York Times

 ## To run:

 Clone the repository with "git clone https://github.com/decawas/cursle" or you can Download ZIP<br />
-Then open the directory in a terminal and type either "./cursle.py [args]" or "python ./cursle.py"<br />
+Then open the directory in a terminal and type "python ./cursle.py [args]"<br />
-__You can not enter any arguments if you use "python ./cursle.py"__

 ## Arguments:

 --daily - gives you a daily challenge, based on GMT only<br />
+--difficulty - set game diffculty, can be 'easy', 'medium', 'hard', 'obscure' or any integer<br />
+difficulty will be unpredictable when using en_times or [any list]_old --lang - lets you enter a language code to use a language other than english, based on ISO-639-1 language codes.<br />
+--length - {experimental} set how many letters are in the word, currently the only option is 6 letters for english<br />
 --tries [int] - set the number of attempts you can make<br />
---wordcode [int] - this is a number that sets what word you get in case you had a cool word that you want to do again or to send to a friend<br />
+--wordcode [int] - this is a number that sets what word you get in case you had a cool word that you want to do again or to send to a friend
---lang - lets you enter a language code to use a language other than english, based on ISO-639-1 language codes.<br />
---length - {experimental} set how many letters are in the word, currently the only option is 6 letters for english

 ## Languages:

+all word lists come from [this source](https://fasttext.cc/docs/en/crawl-vectors.html)<br />

+some word lists have old versions (denoted by the "old source" links in the below list), the old word lists are smaller than the new ones<br />
+old word lists can be used with --lang [language code]_old

 - af (Afrikaans)
 - ar (العربية / Arabic)